cjerzak/causalimages-software/README.md

 - For satellite data, images that show up as pure dark blue are centered around a body of water.
 - For information on setting up a `conda` environment in which `tensorflow`, `tensorflow_probability`, and `py_gc` live, see [`caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706`](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706).
 We're also working on ways to make this step easier for users.

-# Other Package Functions
+# Other Package Functions <a id="otherfunctions"></a>
 The package contains other useful functions for image and video analysis (see t he [documentation](https://github.com/cjerzak/causalimages-software/blob/main/causalimages.pdf) for details):
-- `GetRandomizedImageEmbeddings` gnerates randomized image and video embeddings useful in earth observation tasks for casual inference, generalizing the approach in [Rolf, Esther, et al.  (2021)](https://www.nature.com/articles/s41467-021-24638-z).
+- `GetRandomizedImageEmbeddings` generates randomized image and video embeddings useful in earth observation tasks for casual inference, generalizing the approach in [Rolf, Esther, et al.  (2021)](https://www.nature.com/articles/s41467-021-24638-z).
 - `image2` plots a matrix as a heatmap with the correct north/south/east/west spatial orientation.

 # Development Plan